Glamping 101: Plan an Epic Outdoor Getaway

 • Sunscreen and bug spray

-• Food and drink: Plan out your camp food beforehand, and don’t forget snacks, condiments, spices, and cooking oil.
+• Food and drink: Plan your camp food in advance, and don’t forget snacks, condiments, spices, and cooking oil.

 • Games, crafts, instruments… for the best camping experience indoors or out.